mlflow/mlflow-torchserve/examples/BertNewsClassification/README.md

 `torchserve --start --model-store model_store`

 ## Creating a new deployment

 Run the following command to create a new deployment named `news_classification_test`

 `mlflow deployments create -t torchserve -m file:///home/ubuntu/mlflow-torchserve/examples/BertNewsClassification/models --name news_classification_test -C "MODEL_FILE=news_classifier.py" -C "HANDLER=news_classifier_handler.py"`

-Note: Torchserve plugin determines the version number by itself based on the deployment name. hence, version number is not a mandatory argument for the plugin.
+Torchserve plugin determines the version number by itself based on the deployment name. hence, version number is not a mandatory argument for the plugin.
 For example, the above command will create a deployment `news_classification_test` with version 1.

 If needed, version number can also be explicitly mentioned as a config variable.